Making Sense Of Maths For Post 16 GCSE Resit

 Teachers of Post 16 GCSE resit in Mathematics in Further Education Colleges and Sixth Forms.

-This course runs over 5 days from January to December 2017.
-The course leaders are a team of tutors including Sue Hough, Simon Mazunder, Nicola Smith and David Swanson.
+This course runs over 5 days from March 2018 to April 2019 and is led by a team of tutors including Sue Hough, Simon Mazunder, Emma Soper, David Swanson and Catherine Van Saarloos.

 The core aims of the programme are to: